-- (a) make an accurate and operationally acceptable weather analysis from a series of daily weather maps and weather reports; - (b) provide an operationally valid briefing on weather conditions prevailing in the general neighbourhood of a specific air route; - (c) forecast weather trends pertinent to air transportation with particular reference to destination and alternates; - (d) determine the optimum flight path for a given segment and create accurate manual or computer generated flight plans; and - (e) provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions, as appropriate to the duties of the holder of a flight operations officer licence.
+- (i) identify and apply operational limitations and minimums in relation to the weather, aircraft status and appropriate navigation procedures; - (j) determine the optimum flight path for a given segment, and create accurate manual and/or computer generated flight plans; - (k) provide operating supervision and all other assistance to a flight in actual or simulated adverse weather conditions, as appropriate to the duties of the holder of a flight operations officer licence; and recognize and manage threats and errors.

-188. Privileges and limitations of a flight operations officer licence
+192. Privileges and limitations of a flight operations officer licence

-Subject to compliance with the requirements specified in these Regulations, the privileges of the holder of a flight operations officer licence shall be to serve in that capacity with responsibility for each area for which the applicant meets the requirements specified in the Civil Aviation (Operation of Aircraft) (Commercial Air Transport) Regulations, 2020, the Civil Aviation (Operation of Aircraft) (General Aviation Aeroplanes) Regulations, 2020 and the Civil Aviation (Operation of Aircraft) (Helicopters) Regulations, 2020.
+Subject to compliance with the requirements specified in Regulations 18, the privileges of the holder of a flight operations officer licence shall be to serve in that capacity with responsibility for each area for which the applicant meets the requirements specified in the applicable Civil Aviation Operation of Aircraft Regulations as amended

-189. Renewal requirements of flight operations officer licence
+193. Renewal requirements of flight operations officer licence

-A flight operations officer licence may be renewed if the holder has performed his or her duties in the six months preceding the date of application for renewal exercising the privileges of the licence.
+A flight operations officer licence may be renewed when the holder has performed his or her duties in the 6 months preceding the date of application for renewal exercising the privileges of the licence.